FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 : Traffic patterns where a single Trial Load does not describe their scaling cannot be used for MLRsearch benchmarks.

-{::comment}

-    VP: DONE: Put bursty and other non-constant loads outside of the scope?

-{:/comment}

-{::comment}

-    VP: DONE: What about multiple-interface loads if not equal among interfaces?

-    VP: DONE: What about interfaces with different medium capacity (bandwidth or pps)?

-{:/comment}

-{::comment}

-    MB67: Example of an example. :) Please reword.

-    VP: Ok.

-    MK: Edited.

-{:/comment}

-{::comment}

-    MB68: Can we also cover load percentiles?
-            The avg may not be representative to stress functions with anti-ddos guards, for example.

-    VP: Not here.
-The average woks with aggregate counters used in loss definition.
-          Maybe discuss anti-ddos in Traffic Profile subsection.

-    MK: Definition of burst traffic profiles is out of scope.

-    VP: DONE: Re-check the current text.

-{:/comment}

 &nbsp;
 : Similarly to Trial Duration, some Measurers MAY limit the possible values of Trial Load.
 Contrary to Trial Duration,